 Is Developing a High-Risk Game?

 Some people will say that all development projects are risky.
-And they are if you don’t put the time and effort into mitigating as much risk as possible.
+And they are if you don’t put the time and effort into mitigating as many types of risks as possible.

 If you do due diligence and a thorough risk assessment, then a residential development carries as much risk as other projects.
 It’s all about being ahead of the game and knowing the field.

 1. Time Blowouts